47 HIV Statistics & Facts to Save More Lives in 2022

 HIV is a virus that attacks the cells that help the body fight infections, making the person more vulnerable to other conditions and diseases.

 In the past, an HIV diagnosis was like a death sentence.
 Today, there is still no cure for the virus, but the condition is treatable through the use of medication.

-Top Ten HIV Stats to Remember:
+Top Ten HIV Statistics for 2022 to Remember

 Want to fact-check your knowledge of HIV?
 Or learn some truly astonishing information about the virus?
 Then, go over these fascinating facts we have prepared for you.

 The human immunodeficiency virus, or commonly known as HIV, is a dangerous virus that can cause AIDS if not treated.
 Judging by the numbers, the prevalence of this virus is not something that should be taken lightly.